1900 W. Mountain Avenue

 Have a question or need more information?
-Use the new Ask the Cemetery form to request information or provide comments.
+Use the Ask the Cemetery form to request information or provide comments.

 Land one-mile-and-a-half west of the city was purchased in 1887 from Thomas Connolly for $50 per acre.
 Grandview cemetery (originally written as Grand View) was located in an area having abundant water rights from the Pleasant Valley and Lake Canals.
 A 40-acre tract was immediately laid out by landscape gardeners for cemetery purposes.